-Increase your odds dove hunting this season with these three clever hacks.
+Increase your odds dove hunting this season with these clever hacks

-Here are three dove hunting hacks that can be utilized in the early season when doves are naïve and easier to shoot, as well as for hunters who venture out in the late season when doves are skittish and weary.
+Here are three dove hunting hacks that can be utilized in the early season when doves are naïve and easier to shoot, as well as for hunters who venture out in the late season when doves are skittish.

 New to dove hunting?
 Read: A Complete Guide to Dove Hunting